 Pakistan sets $20B investment target for IT sector

-Pakistan is aiming to attract up to $20 billion of foreign investment in the IT sector and increase its exports over the next two to three years, Prime Minister Shehbaz Sharif has said, Azernews reports, citing Yeni Safak.
+Pakistan is aiming to attract up to $20 billion of foreign investment in the IT sector and increase its exports over the next two to three years, Prime Minister Shehbaz Sharif has said.

 "This is something doable, it's difficult but not impossible.
 We have to achieve this target under all circumstances," he said Thursday in a seminar on untapping the IT potential of Pakistan held under the banner of Special Investment Facilitation Council (SIFC), which was set up in June.